The Theory | How Do They Work?

 Compressed gas Airbags like the Mammut & ortovox models rely on a compressed gas cylinder which is screwed into the airbag unit and punctured when the activation handle is pulled.
 Resulting in rapid inflation of the airbag itself.
 This technology has been around for nearly 20 years now is is pretty mature.
 Ortovox & Mammut have both got the inflation system itself down to very light and compact units which are currently smaller and lighter then battery operated systems, giving you more room in your pack for kit.

 Airbags system cylinders can be filled with either Nitrogen or compressed air.
 To the user there isn't any noticeable difference.
 Once discharged Non Refillable cylinders used by Mammut need to be exchanged with a suitable dealer.
 You pay a small charge, currently £30, and exchange your empty cylinder for a full one.
-This is best done in person in the local resort or town if possible or can be done by post once you are back in the UK.
+This is best done in person in the local resort or town.
 Mammut and Ortovox now only offer a carbon non refillable cylinder rather than an option of a carbon or steel one.
 Carbon is much lighter than steel and the price is now the same as the steel ones once were.